Queensland is a huge chunk of land comprising the northeast corner of Australia,

 The sun sets over one of the Liberty Resort's pools.

-In a land of superlatives, it is only appropriate to find the largest gay and
+In a land of superlatives, it is only appropriate to find what was once the largest gay and

 lesbian resort in the world, Liberty.
 The facilities and grounds are nothing